-We now know that COVID-19 has had a disproportionate impact on ethnically minoritised communities.
+We now know that COVID-19 has had a disproportionate impact on ethnically marginalised communities.
 The reasons for this are complex, but it is obviously linked to the long-term inequalities that exist across the whole of society, including in our health and care systems.
 This is why Haref started as a project: to specifically tackle these health inequalities locally.

 Some ethnic groups experience significantly higher levels of ill health and premature death than the rest of the population and some minority communities are more likely to be in poverty, and that poverty is a significant factor in poorer health outcomes.
 We also have services that are not easy to access or designed to accommodate the needs and cultural differences within diverse communities.

-Haref has been campaigning for health equality for ethnically minoritised communities for almost 20 years but when COVID-19 struck, the huge disparities in health and access to healthcare across different communities suddenly became more apparent.
-There was a lot of reporting in the mainstream media about how COVID-19 was disproportionally affecting people from minoritised communities.
+Haref has been campaigning for health equality for ethnically marginalised communities for almost 20 years but when COVID-19 struck, the huge disparities in health and access to healthcare across different communities suddenly became more apparent.
+There was a lot of reporting in the mainstream media about how COVID-19 was disproportionally affecting people from marginalised communities.
 This was then further reinforced by the Black Lives Matter movement over the summer of 2020.

 There are challenging times ahead for all of us.
 Haref will continue to fight for health equality, working with local organisations to respond quickly to issues arising in our communities, look at how we can build resilience, and develop plans around recovery from the current and long term effects of the pandemic.